thaibui/thaibui.github.io/_posts/2016-04-30-bringing-battle-city-back.md

 The bullet and the bricks were also a recreation from some of the reference images I found.
 They look better than the original, I think.

-I created the game from scratch.
-I used only what was available in Javascript and HTML5 because I wanted it to run on multiple platforms.
-I was too ambitious and it's probably why the game was never finished.
+The game was created from scratch using only what was available in Javascript and HTML5.
+I wanted it to run on multiple platforms.
+The game was a big ambitious project and it's probably why the game was never finished.
 Luckily, it is playable.

 I was also reading the book [High Performance JavaScript](http://shop.oreilly.com/product/9780596802806.do) at that time.
 I